FAQ

 Q: Is the technology for real?

-We have been shipping high quality silicon products since May 2011.
-We are on our fourth generation of silicon and have validated the architecture on a wide range of applications.
-Development kits are available to customers who want to find out first hand that our performance is as advertised.
+Adapteva has shipped silicon products since May 2011.
+We are on our firth generation of silicon and have validated the architecture on a wide range of applications.
+The technology has been validated by over 100 publications to date and has shipped to over 10,000 customers.

 Q: Why does energy efficiency matter?